alexpotter1/Weight-Tracker/Design/Design Progression.md

 Thus, the validation screens/alert dialog boxes in my application all follow one visual style, as discussed earlier.

 ##### Weight goal input - two boxes
-As with the weight entry window, the weight goal
+As with the weight entry window, the weight goal is split into two boxes to aid both with inputting the data but also to help prevent application crashes or data storage inconsistencies when values have no decimal point, or if they are not completely numeric for example.

+If the user doesn't enter a value into the second box, the second box value is zero.

 **All images used are from Apple's OS X Human Interface Guidelines.
 Copyright © Apple Inc. 2015** http://developer.apple.com/library/mac/documentation/UserExperience/Conceptual/OSXHIGuidelines/index.html